 - 5. Look at your raw data and determine what the minimum voltage step is that the scope stored, that is, what is the vertical resolution of the scope on this scale.
 How many such steps are in your trace?
 How many fill the screen?
-The number of such steps is always an integer power of two, the number of digital bits used to represent the data.
+The number of such steps is always an integer power of two, and that power is the number of digital bits used to represent the data.
 How many bits per sample does this scope store? - 6.
 Show that output impedance of the generator, $R_0$ , in conjunction with the scope probe forms a low pass filter and compute the cutoff frequencies for the three cases you just plotted.
 How do those frequencies compare to the fundamental frequency of the waveform? - 7.
-From the measurements you took of the amplitudes of the first five harmonics in sections 4 and 5 of the measurements, what is the lowest harmonic frequency at which the 1X measurements were attenuated by 3 DB (a factor of $\frac{1}{\sqrt{2}}$ ) or more than the 10X ones?
-Is this consistent with the calculations of the cutoff frequencies of your probe setups? - 8.
-Prepare frequency spectra of the data from the 10X and 1X probes.
-You can do this directly on the oscilloscope, within EXCEL using the Fourier Analysis tool that is part of the Data Analysis add-in, or you can import the data into MATLAB.
-Plot the measured
+From the measurements you took of the amplitudes of the first five harmonics in sections 4 - 6 of the measurements, what is the lowest harmonic frequency at which the

+1X measurements were attenuated by 3 DB (a factor of $\frac{1}{\sqrt{2}}$ ) or more than the 10X ones?
+Is this consistent with the calculations of the cutoff frequencies of your probe setups?